-Pomona College requires that applicants submit all SAT scores from all test dates.
-The admissions committee will consider your highest section scores across all SAT test dates.
+Pomona College recommends that applicants submit all SAT, SAT Subject Test and ACT scores from all test dates.
+The admissions committee will consider your highest section scores across all test dates.

 - Pomona believes a full testing history, like a full transcript, provides context for a fair evaluation for each candidate.
 Pomona has a strong interest in reviewing all our candidates with straightforward and common standards, which includes the presentation of all academic work from all schools attended and includes test scores from all examinations.
 If different students use different rules, establishing a fair and common set of considerations is seriously challenged.
 We wish to create as level a playing field as possible for our candidates and believe that students who cannot afford repeated testing or test preparation courses should not be considered with a different battery of information.

 - We believe a full testing history allows students to present themselves in the most positive light in the admissions process.
 Sending all test scores allows admissions officers to "mix-and-match" scores (also known as "superscoring").
 Providing a complete set of test scores allows our admissions officers to better understand a candidate’s strengths, and to evaluate a student in the most thorough and nuanced manner possible.